the variation in color or intensity of an opaque mineral viewed under

 optical effect where the mineral appears to change colors as it is

-rotated while illuminated by crossed polarized light.
+rotated while illuminated by cross polarized light.
 The

 polarizers are not crossed as in the case to observe reflection